Russian professor visiting KU offers unique insight into invasion of Ukraine

 LAWRENCE, Kan.
-(FOX4KC/WDAF) — Even though he’s been predicting the Russian invasion of Ukraine for a while, Valery Dzutsati was still in shock Wednesday night.
+(WDAF) — Even though he’s been predicting the Russian invasion of Ukraine for a while, Valery Dzutsati was still in shock Wednesday night.

 “Imagine you’re in a crowd in a nice restaurant or something,” the traveling professor from Russia, currently visiting the University of Kansas, said Thursday.
 “Then some sort of brash guy comes in and starts smashing things, and everybody’s like, ‘What do we do with this guy?'”